adriaanbd/data-structures-and-algorithms/Notes/Trees/traversal.md

  ![img](https://proxy.duckduckgo.com/iu/?u=https%3A%2F%2Ftse2.mm.bing.net%2Fth%3Fid%3DOIP.dEwNCti2QP7slYUr7E59KgHaGL%26pid%3DApi&f=1)

-#### Preorder traversal
+##### Preorder traversal

-The general idea of the algorithm is to visit a node as soon as you see it before you traverse any further in the tree.
+The general idea of the algorithm is to visit a node as soon as you see it, before you traverse any further in the tree.
 Visiting a node implies looking at the object's value.

 **Algorithm**:

-1. Start at the root and visit it.
+1. Start at root node.
-2. Check if there is a left child.
-3. If left child exists, visit it, repeat from step 2.
+2. If left AND right child *have been visited* OR don't exist AND parent exists, traverse to parent, else exit.
+3. Visit left child if left child exists and hasn't been visited until reaching a leaf node with no left child.
-4. Check if there is a right child.
+4. Visit right child if right child exists and hasn't been visited.
-5. If right child exists, visit it
-6. Repeat from step 2.
+5. Go to step 2.
-6. Traverse to parent.
-7. Repeat from step 4.

 By following this algorithm, the tree in reference (fig 1) would've been visited in the following order: **5 3 1 4 7 10**

-#### Inorder traversal
+##### Inorder traversal

 The general idea of the algorithm is to visit the left most leaf node of a subtree before visiting any other node in tree.
 Note that visiting a node implies looking at the object's value.